MyEtherWallet/knowledge-base-v3/content/check-status-of-ethereum-transaction.md

 ---

-##### Do not take this article or features on MyEtherWallet as an indication that you can cancel a transaction you accidentally sent to the wrong address, or get your ETH back once it has been sent.
+##### SERIOUSLY!
+Do not take this article or features on MyEtherWallet as an indication that you can cancel a transaction you accidentally sent to the wrong address, or get your ETH back once it has been sent.

 ##### It is **only** regarding finding, checking, and potentially replacing transactions that have been stuck in the transaction pool for very long period of time.